barbecuesteve/api-governance/governance-framework.md

 Evolve --> Deprecate
 Deprecate --> Retire
 </pre>
 * **Idea → Design:** Define the API early in the registry — Before writing code, teams register their API concept: what problem it solves, what it does, who will use it.
 Early registration creates visibility.
 Other teams can discover the planned API, influence its design, or avoid duplicate work.
-Design includes the API spec (OpenAPI, GraphQL schema), data models, error handling, and auth requirements.
+Design includes the API spec (OpenAPI for REST, GraphQL schema, or AsyncAPI for event-driven), data models, error handling, and auth requirements.
 Organizations shift from "build in secret, announce when done" to "design in public, get feedback early."

 * **Review:** Peer and architectural feedback improves quality — Domain experts, security teams, and API designers review the design.
 Does it align with standards?
 Follow naming conventions?
 Handle errors properly?
 Implement security correctly?
 Fit domain boundaries?
 This collaborative check catches issues before they become production contracts.
 Automated tools handle schema validation, naming patterns, and security scans.
 Human reviewers focus on business alignment, usability, and architecture.
 Goal: raise quality without bottlenecks.